AmirAli5/Flask-Web-Framework/README.md

 ### 6. User Authentication
 In this Python Flask Tutorial, I learn how to add users to our database.
 I then create an authentication system so that users can log in and log out of our application.
 I using the flask-bcrypt and flask-login extensions to help us with this.

-### 7. User Account Profile Pic
+### 7. User Account Profile Picture
 In this Python Flask Tutorial, I finishing our user account page so that a user can update their information.
 I also am adding the ability for a user to upload a profile picture.
 I learn how we can resize this image so that it doesn't take up much room on our server.

 ### 8. Create a Post
 In this Python Flask Tutorial, I learn how to add the ability for users to create, update, and delete posts.
 I also learn how we can prevent users from updating posts that don't belong to them.

 ### 9. Pagination
 In this Python Flask Tutorial, I learn how to use pagination within our application.
 Pagination allows us to only load a select number of items at a time so that our application doesn't get bogged down.
 I also learn how to display links to different pages at the bottom of our page so users can quickly navigate to the page of their choice.